martinos/validator_fn/README.md

 is_a.(String).(3)
 ```

 Note that parameters are curried.
-The first param of `is_a` is a Ruby class.
+The first param of `is_a` is the Ruby class that you want to check the last parameter against.
-This will raise an ValidatorFn::Error
+This will raise a `ValidatorFn::Error` expcetion

-However if you send a valid entry as the second parametee, it will return that last parameter.
+However if you send a valid entry as the second parameter, it will return that last parameter.

 ```
 is_a.(String).("Joe")